 Craving Chalk During Pregnancy

-If you are craving chalk while pregnant, you might be surprised to hear it’s more common than you think.
+If you find yourself wanting chalk while pregnant, you might be surprised to hear it’s more common than you think.

 A craving for non-food items like chalk is associated with something called “pica”.